wasmCloud/wasmcloud.com/docs/cli/link.md

 ```

 ### `put`
 Adds a link definition in the lattice associated with a component and provider and having an associated contract.
 If you want to name the link, you may pass a value to the `--link-name` flag.
-Be default, the link name is "default".
+By default, the link name is "default".

 #### Usage
 ```